Art-Sells/HPM/MASS/MASSCodeBase/README.md

 2. **Dynamic Supplications**:
    - Supplications are triggered based on `useEffect` monitoring `vatopGroups` for changes.
    - Each `vatopGroup` can have only one supplication per **7 days**.

+---

+⚠️ **Note:** This repository should not be considered production-ready.
+It is a **sandbox for innovation**, where experiments are intentionally pushed beyond conventional assumptions.